vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

 OpenSSH supports a number of macros such as *%r* and *%p* which and can be found in its documentation.
 Personally, I use ssh in a slightly different way and never send out my public ssh keys to unknown hosts.
-More details on this topic can be found in a great article `OpenSSH client side key management for better privacy and security`_ written by Timothée Ravier.
+More details on this topic can be found in a great article '`OpenSSH client side key management for better privacy and security`_', written by Timothée Ravier.
 So I'm actively using *ssh_config* files, where I specify all connection-specific details, such as hostname, username, ssh key, and in this case, **ProxyCommand**.
 My typical *ssh_config* file looks